 This is a very filling drink.
 The healthy fats will wake up your metabolism, and keep you feeling full.
 It's also a great source of energy when you need it most!

-Back in 2011, Dave Asprey created this coffee as a breakfast alternative.
+Back in 2011, Dave Asprey created a similar hot coffee drink as a breakfast alternative.
 He named it bulletproof coffee from the line of wellness products and supplements he already had.
-After other people heard about it, they created copycat recipes (like mine)!
+After other people heard about it, they created copycat keto coffee recipes (like mine)!

 Keto Bulletproof Coffee with Coconut MCT Oil or Ghee